RobertKofler/invadego/doc/simple.md

 **parameters explained**

-- all parameters are like before except
+- parameters are like before except mate-radius set to 1 and
 - –trigger-defense 40: host defence will be triggered at 40 copies;
   i.e. individuals with 40 TE insertions will have a transposition rate u=0.0